ncatlab/nlab-content/pages/7/6/4/5/5467/content.md

 ## Properties

 $L$ is a [[transitive set|transitive]] [[big class]] containing all the ordinals.

+The sets in this class can be effectively enumerated by von Neumann ordinals.

 ## As inner model
-In fact, $L$ is a model of the set theory (consider ZF), the smallest transitive containing all the ordinals.
-The sets in this class can be effectively enumerated by von Neumann ordinals.
-Indeed, we can well-order all sets and the axiom of choice holds in the model.
-And even the generalized continuum hypothesis holds for L as a model.
-Properties of sets in the set theory might not hold as seen from within the inner model.
+In fact, $L$ is a model of the set theory (consider ZF), namely the smallest transitive containing all the ordinals.
+Indeed, we can well-order all sets and the axiom of choice holds for $L$ as a model.
+And even the generalized continuum hypothesis holds for $L$ as a model.
+Note that properties of sets in the set theory might not hold as seen from within the inner model.

 ## Relation to the von Neumann universe